oqolarte/oblong/content/project/alwayscarry.md

 ## Design Choices

 I figured that since this would just be a small online shop, a full-blown e-commerce site with lots of features is unnecessary.
-Having this in mind, I decided that a static site would do.
+Having this in mind, I decided that a static site would do for now.
 Since I'm already familiar with [Hugo](https://gohugo.io), I use it as my static site generator.

 The business is literally just starting out.
 One major decision is to use free software services for the time being.

-Of course, the intention is to scale, and add the necessary functions as the business starts raking in the dough.
+Of course, we intend to scale as business grows.

 ### Landing Page Logo

-The cat-holding-a-book image is drawn by Isya herself, using Wacom Bamboo Tablet on [Krita](https://krita.org), a free and open source painting program, that's also available in many platforms.
+The cat-holding-a-book image is drawn by Isya herself, using Wacom Bamboo Tablet on [Krita](https://krita.org), a free and open source painting program.

-The image, compressed and optimized for the web, shall be the guiding aesthetic of the website.
+It shall be the guiding aesthetic of the website.

 ### Payment Gateway?